liel20946/ImageEditingCLITool/README.md

 - NumPy
 - Pillow (PIL)
 ### Installation
-- The project should run without a problem, but if for some reason you are missing the required libraries <br>
+- The project should run without a problem, but if for some reason you are missing the <br>
-you can install the required packages using the requirements.txt file by running the following command:
+required libraries  you can install the required packages using the requirements.txt file <br>
+by running the following command:
 - `pip install -r requirements.txt`

 ## Usage